edgeworx/docs/content/en/docs/cloud/adding-nodes/add-node.md

 ## Add a node using edgectl

-In [Darcy Cloud](/docs/cloud/start-portal), nodes are edge devices that run Edgeworx Agents.
+In [Edgeworx Cloud](/docs/cloud/start-portal), nodes are edge devices that run Edgeworx Agents.
 Ultimately, we want to deploy [applications](/docs/more/terminology#application) to these nodes to put them to work.

 If we list nodes in our default [organization](/docs/more/terminology#account--org) and project, we will notice that we have no nodes: